-Objective 8: By 2019 the percentage of residents and workers commuting to work by car (as a driver) is reduced by 10% on 2015 figures as measured by the Census.
+Objective 8: By 2019 the percentage of residents and workers commuting to work by car (as a driver) is reduced by 10% compared to 2015.

 Objective 9: By 2019 an industrial lands viability study will be undertaken to consider any necessary land use planning changes and market the opportunities to investors.